Mawsbrd/Mauricio-Ornelas-OS-Startup/README.md

 *Instructions*

+Download the .exe file
+Run the .exe file
-You will be prompted your name, a welcome text will then show.
+You will be prompted your name, and a welcome text will show.